 Context vs Content

-Context and Content are two words used in the English language that are often confused due to the appeared similarity in their meanings.
-Strictly speaking there is some difference between the two words, context and content.
+Difference between content and context is based in their meaning.
+You may have seen that context and content are two words used in the English language that are often confused due to the apparent similarity of their spellings and pronunciation.
+However, there are some differences between the two words that set them apart.

 What is Context?

 The word context refers to a certain section of a written text or an oral speech that immediately precedes or follows a word or passage that clarifies its meaning.
 It is a concept that is used in language sciences such as sociolinguistics, linguistics, systemic functional linguistics, pragmatics, discourse analysis, semiotics, etc. Context can be used in either verbal context or social context.
 Verbal context refers to a medium of expression such as a speech, word, conversational turn, sentence, etc. where the context of this discourse influences the manner in which the expression is understood.
 Modern linguistics takes conversations, texts or discourses as objects of analysis where the coherence between sentences and discourse structures are analysed.
 Social context, on the other hand, is used in sociolinguistics and are defined in objective social variables, such as those of gender, class, race or age that make up one’s social identity.
 One can even recognize speech and text as one of the social variables that social context is defined as.